michael-duren/michael-duren/README.md

 - 👋 Hi, I’m @michaeldit
 - 👀 I’m interested in ...
-Linux, Python, Automation, and IT work in general.
+Linux, Python, Javascript, React, CSS, Web Development.
 - 🌱 I’m currently learning ...
-Python, Kali Linux.
+Javascript, CSS.
 - 💞️ I’m looking to collaborate on ...
 Small projects.
-- 📫 How to reach me ... michaelduren.guitar@gmail.com
+- 📫 How to reach me ... michaeld@michaelduren.com

 <!---
 michaeldit/michaeldit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.